 - VA Adapted Housing Grants

-SGLI is a life insurance program for active duty service members that may be extended for qualifying veterans up to a certain amount of time after retiring or separating.
+SGLI is a life insurance program for active duty service members that may be extended for qualifying veterans after retiring or separating.

 Veterans’ Group Life Insurance (VGLI)